-Choose the Air Filter That's Best for Your Family's Health
+Which Air Filter is Right for Your Health

 Just when you think all the decisions have been made, another major question pops up:

-Which home air filter is best for my health?
+Which home air filter should I choose for my family’s health?

-There are several kinds of home air filters available for your home.
-Allergy prevention is a big objective for many families to be healthy.
+There are a variety of home air filters available for your home.
+Allergy prevention is a high priority for many families to stay healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are considered the top filtration product by Winnipeg Supply , as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can get rid of up to 98% of pollutants in your indoor air.
-These are the types of filters typically utilized in hospitals to kill germs and keep everyone healthy, but Winnipeg Supply provides them for home air filters.
-If there are any serious respirational health problems for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.
+HEPA filters are rated as the ultimate filtration product by Winnipeg Supply Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can kill up to 98% of pollutants in your home’s air.
+These are the types of filters typically utilized in hospitals to destroy germs and keep people healthy, but Winnipeg Supply Service Experts installs them for home air filters.
+If there are any dangerous respirational health ailments for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These bad boys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters aid in alleviating allergy symptoms, they also help your HVAC systems run more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.
+These bad boys remove 85% of pollutants in your home’s air.
+Not only will high-efficiency home air filters aid in relieving allergy symptoms, they also help your heating and cooling equipment run more efficiently, ultimately cutting down on energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at most big box stores.
-While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every four to twelve weeks versus yearly like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the most important factor is the number of pleats per foot.
+These are your more standard home air filters and can be found at the majority of big box stores.
+While pleated home air filters may have a lower cost, they also have to be changed more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
+Standard pleated air filters can eliminate up to 45% of your home’s air pollutants and the largest factor is the number of pleats per foot.
 The higher number of pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most basic type of filters.
-These filters do not generally enhance your family’s air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants infiltrate the system and harm the parts.
-As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.
+The flat, fiberglass air filters are the most plain type of filters.
+These filters do not generally improve your indoor air quality; instead, they were intended to guard the HVAC equipment from having larger contaminants enter the system and ruin the pieces.
+As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Winnipeg Supply Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you need help deciding which air filter is the best fit for you home, give Winnipeg Supply Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.